som-sama/soumdatta81/README.md

 - 👋 Hi, I’m @soumdatta81
 - 👀 I’m interested in coding and exciting projects
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning JAVA language and i know C and C++
 - 💞️ I’m looking to collaborate on any exciting projects
 - 📫 How to reach me in twitter @s_0_u_M